Blaizzy/mlx-embeddings/docs/Manpage.md

   use the `git` repository of the given tap.
 Defaults to the core tap for syntax checking.
 * `--fail-fast`:
   immediately exit on a failing step.
+* `-v`, `--verbose`:
+  print test step output in real time.
+Has the side effect of passing output as raw bytes instead of re-encoding in UTF-8.
 * `--test-default-formula`:
   use a default testing formula when not building a tap and no other formulae are specified.
 * `--bintray-org`: